rifqi142/assignment3_muhrifqis/README.md

 ## 💡 Usage

-You can test the API using tools like Postman or cURL.
+You can test the API using tools like [Postman](https://www.postman.com/) or cURL.
 Make sure to send requests with the appropriate HTTP methods and payloads as described in the API endpoints section.
-I have included a Postman collection in the `assets` folder for your convenience.
+I have included a Postman collection in the `postman` folder for your convenience.